minoa-lang/reference/src/items/external-export-block.md

 An `export` block on the other hand will mark an item for export.

-Either can have additional info that is supplied using their corresponding [attributes](../attributes.md#abi-link-symbol-and-ffi-attributes-).
+Either can have additional info that is supplied using their corresponding [attributes].
 If applied to a block, it will apply to all items within that block.

-The items also have their own respective properties as defined for [external functions](../items/functions.md#external--exported-functions-) and [external statics](../items/statics.md#external-statics-).
+The items also have their own respective properties as defined for [external functions] and [external statics].

 All items within an external block share the same source library, defined in the block's declaration.

-The external block may define the default calling convention using the [`@callconv` attribute](../attributes.md#callconv-).
+The external block may define the default calling convention using the [`@callconv` attribute].

+[attributes]:            ../attributes.md#abi-link-symbol-and-ffi-attributes-
+[`@callconv` attribute]: ../attributes.md#callconv-
+[external functions]:    ../items/functions.md#external--exported-functions-
+[external statics]:      ../items/statics.md#external-statics-